RequestNetwork/requestNetwork/packages/docs/docs/guides/3-API/4-api-encryption.md

 ```

 ## Specify the stakeholders
-By default, you, as Payee and Creator of a request, will always be given Read access to the Request.
+By default, you, as Payee and Creator of a request, will always be granted with Read access to the Request.

 If you specify a Payer that is also using Request Portal API, they will be given access to the Request as well.